vedvatsal3/TurtleBot-Package-Delivery-System/README.md

 # Robot Package Delivery Project

 ## Overview
-This project was implemented as part of a university subject and is **still under construction**.
+This project was implemented as part of a university subject.
 The primary goal is to develop and simulate a robot delivery system using TurtleBot4 and ROS 2, integrating navigation, behavior trees and a cool user interface where a server node autonomously controls the environment while controlling which robot to choose for delivery depending on battery status and similar destination.

 ## Repository Structure